Azure/Edge-infrastructure-quickstart-template/README.md

 * A PR containing a pre-defined CI/CD pipeline with the 3 stages: Dev, QA, Prod
 * Provisioning action will happen in your side (*merge the PR to `main`*)

-## Scenario 2: Convert your PoC site settings into IaC code, then scale (Private Preview)
+## Scenario 2: Convert your PoC site settings into IaC code, then scale

 **Overview**: If you already have a PoC Site modeled within a resource group.
 This scenario will codify the existing resources and translate them into Terraform modules, then using automations to replicate the custom templates for multiple sites.

 **Steps**:

-* This feature is currently in **Private Preview**.
-Before you begin: [Sign up Private Preview](./doc/sign-up-Private-Preview.md)
  > [!IMPORTANT]
  > Resources under the resource group must belong to one single site.
 Code generation **doesn't** support resource groups containing multiple HCI clusters for now.
 * Convert the PoC site into IaC code: